GM to shut Russian plant as sales slide

 “At least 70 percent of cars currently sold in Russia are sold at a loss.
 Auto groups only stay in this market to protect their share in anticipation of growth,” said Oleg Datskiv, general director of online automobile portal Auto-dealer.ru.

+GM said it would focus on the premium segment in Russia, which has held up better than the mass market, with Cadillac and some U.S.-built Chevrolet cars.

-Opel sold 912 vehicles in Russia in February, an 86 percent plunge from year-ago levels, said a spokesman at Opel’s base in the German town of Ruesselsheim.
+Opel sold 912 vehicles in Russia in February, an 86 percent plunge on year-ago levels, said a spokesman at Opel’s base in the German town of Ruesselsheim.

+Opel has raised prices several times to cope with the weak rouble, which fell more than 40 percent against the dollar in 2014, causing volumes to plunge and losses-per-vehicle to rise, the spokesman said.

+Compared to some other foreign brands, Opel is hurt by a low level of integration into the local market.
+It imports more than half of all parts needed to assemble cars there.

+By contrast, around 75 percent of car parts for Renault-Nissan (RENA.PA) (7201.T) vehicles sold in Russia come from local suppliers.
+This rate stands at about 60 percent for Germany’s Volkswagen (VOWG_p.DE).

-Additional reporting by Andreas Cremer in Berlin, Ben Klayman and Joe White in Detroit and Lidia Kelly in Moscow; Editing by Elizabeth Piper Elaine Hardcastle and Matthew Lewis
+Additional reporting by Andreas Cremer in Berlin, Ben Klayman in Detroit and Lidia Kelly in Moscow; Editing by Elizabeth Piper and Elaine Hardcastle